Most recreational therapists need a bachelor’s degree in recreational therapy or a related field.

 Licenses, Certifications, and Registrations

-NCTRC also offers specialty certification in five areas of practice: behavioral health, community inclusion services, developmental disabilities, geriatrics, and physical medicine/rehabilitation.
-Therapists may also earn certificates from other organizations to show proficiency in specific therapy techniques, such as aquatic therapy or aromatherapy.
+The NCTRC also offers specialty certification in five areas of practice: behavioral health, community inclusion services, developmental disabilities, geriatrics, and physical medicine/rehabilitation.
+Therapists also may earn certificates from other organizations to show proficiency in specific therapy techniques, such as aquatic therapy or aromatherapy.

 Compassion.
-Recreational therapists should be kind, gentle, and sympathetic when providing support to patients and their families.
+Recreational therapists should be kind and empathetic when providing support to patients and their families.
 They may deal with patients who are in pain or under emotional stress.

 Leadership skills.
-Recreational therapists must be able to plan, develop, and implement intervention programs in an effective manner.
-They must motivate patients to participate in a variety of therapeutic activities.
+Recreational therapists must plan, develop, and implement intervention programs in an effective manner.
+They must be engaging and able to motivate patients to participate in a variety of therapeutic activities.

 Listening skills.
-Recreational therapists must listen to a patient’s problems and concerns.
-They can then determine an effective course of treatment or therapy program appropriate for that patient.
+Recreational therapists must listen carefully to a patient’s problems and concerns.
+They can then determine an appropriate course of treatment for that patient.

 Patience.
 Recreational therapists may work with some patients who require more time and special attention than others.

 Speaking skills.
 Recreational therapists need to communicate well with their patients.
-They need to be able to give clear directions during activities or instructions on healthy coping techniques.
+They must give clear directions during activities or instructions on healthy coping techniques.